Key Performance Indicators

 The UK Government's credit initiative, Alternative Fuel Payment (AFP), for non-domestic customers

-The AFP credit is being provided to all non-domestic customers located off the gas grid in Northern Ireland.
+The AFP credit was provided to all non-domestic customers located off the gas grid in Northern Ireland.

-This credit is intended to give support to non-domestic customers located off the gas grid with their heating costs during the winter 2022/23 following the increase in energy bills.
+This credit was intended to give support to non-domestic customers located off the gas grid with their heating costs during the winter 2022/23 following the increase in energy bills.

-This is a one-off fixed payment of £150 and is given based on eligibility criteria.
-Customers who qualify for this credit do not need to take any action, it will be applied automatically to your account.
+This was a one-off fixed payment of £150 and was given based on eligibility criteria.
+Customers who qualified for this credit did not need to take any action, it was applied automatically to their account.

 Energy tips & efficiency